milkcircle/milkcircle.github.io/_posts/2018-12-24-setting-sun.md

 leaving my face tingling raw
 and my cheeks flushed whiskey-pink.

-your smooth hands massage
+your smooth hands are
 a cool healing lotion
-into my sun-kissed skin
+to my sun-kissed skin

 and your gentle touch
 awakens the same shiver